robleroni/Puerro/docs/04-State-Management.md

 Although the state can now be updated, there is currently no way to get notified if it changes.
 The notification is imperative since the state might be used in different parts of the application.

-This means while this approach is simple it is also very limited and not very useful in most situations, since updates have to be done manually in each event listener function.
+This means while this approach is simple it is also very limited and not useful in most situations, since updates have to be done manually in each event listener function.

 ## Components